simay1224/fakeInstagram/README.md

 photos, photos posted by people they are `following`, and close friends, detailed below); `tag` photos items with handles of people, etc.

-## how to run?
+## how?
-Go to the directory where the app.py is, and in your terminal run `python app.py`
+Go to the directory where the app.py is using your terminal, and run `python app.py`